 Pam Newton – Director

 Pam is the Manager Family Youth and Children at the City of Port Phillip.
-She is a practising psychologist and has been a member of the Australian Psychological Society for three years.
+She is a practising psychologist and has been a member of the Australian Psychological Society for 25 years.
 Pam brings extensive experience in managing human services within Local Government and not-for-profits.

 Belinda Bales – Director